aquariumbio/aquarium/docs/_docs/configuration/installation.md

 ## Choosing your Approach

-Aquarium may be installed and run directly from source, or using Docker.
-The Docker configuration runs Aquarium in Rails development mode, so if you are installing a production system, you will need to to install from source.
+**Manual Installation**: Aquarium may be installed and run directly by first installing Ruby, Rails, MySQL, and possibly a web server.
+Users wishing to run Aquarium in production mode with many users should choose this approach.
+The UW BIOFAB, for example, runs Aquarium on an Amazon Web Services EC2 instance with nginx with the MySQL database running on a separate RDBMS instance.
+We describe some of the considerations for running Aquarium below, but expect that you and/or your system administrators will want to fine tune your instance beyond what we describe.

+**User Docker**: For users who want to run Aquarium on their laptops to evaluate it, develop new code, or serve a small lab, we have provided a Docker configuration script that runs Aquarium in the Rails development mode.

-We strongly encourage protocol developers to use Docker, because it eliminates several of the configuration details that users can encounter.
+We strongly encourage protocol developers to use the Docker version in development mode, because it eliminates several of the configuration details that users encounter.
+Once a protocol runs well on a local instance, you can port it to your production instance using Aquarium's import method.

-We understand that it might seem simpler to set up a single instance of Aquarium and use that as the production server and protocol development.
-However, protocol testing _should not_ be done on a production server, because protocol errors can affect system performance, and protocols that create database entries can pollute your database.
+We understand that it might seem simpler to set up a single instance of Aquarium and use it as the production server and for protocol development.
+However, protocol testing _should not_ be done on a production server, because protocol errors can affect system performance, and protocols that create database entries can pollute your production database.

-## Running from Source
+## Manual Installation

 These are the instructions to install Aquarium from the [source code](https://github.com/klavinslab/aquarium).
-If you are doing either protocol development or Aquarium development, we recommend you run Aquarium from Docker.

 1. Ensure you have the following installed on your machine